HMS Hermes (1811): War of 1812

 In April 1814, Captain the Hon.
 William Percy took command of Hermes.
-On 5 August he sailed her, with accompanying, from Havana.
-They arrived at the mouth of the Apalachicola River eight days later.
+Edward Nicolls and his detachment, embarked aboard and Hermes, departed Bermuda, stopped at Havana and arrived at the mouth of the Apalachicola River eight days later on 13 August 1814.
+The Governor of West Florida requested the redeployment of British forces to Pensacola.
+(Note: Captain Percy to Admiral Cochrane: